NordVPN vs Norton Secure VPN: which VPN is better?

 The macOS version of NordVPN is a bit lighter and doesn’t involve as many features.
 Of course, rarely is a VPN for macOS inclusive because of Apple’s restrictions.
 While the split tunneling feature is missing, there’s still a kill switch.
 Yet, it only works on specific apps and there’s no option to disable it.

-As for the servers, you can find them in the dropdown menu straight on the main dashboard.
-The design is very minimalistic and I’m a fan of it – it’s super simple to find everything you need.
+As for the servers, you can find them in the main dashboard.
+The design is very minimalistic and we're a fan of it – it’s super simple to find everything you need.

 Mobile apps